indeskyz/APIs/NodeJS/Angular/SERENE/README.md

 - A secondary, albeit small, API has also been provided that uses JWT for authenticating requests

+#### Note, Error Messages should never contain sensitive information, theyve only been included now because I wanted to ensure that you could actualyl start the application

 #### Demo Link

 [Youtube](https://youtu.be/A1X-DrUTJQc)